DDooit/mini-photoshop/README.md

 # mini-photoshop

 This is Tizen mini Photoshop!

-I used pixastic library in order to add image processing functions.
+Using Library : pixastic

+Use of library : Image Processing

-You can open a local image file, and the image will be changed when click the function buttons.
+You can open a local image file, and the image will be changed when you click the function buttons in list.

+If you want to know detailed instructions,
-Please consult the Demo&Manual folder.
+Please refer the Demo&Manual folder.

 Thanks.